cappuu02/Cybersecurity-Sapienza/Distributed System/10) Ordered Communications 2.md

 - an ==Integrity== property guarantees that no invented message or duplicate messages are delivered;
 - an ==Agreement== property ensures that (at least correct) processes deliver the same set of messages; (we can have regular or uniform, in uniform if a correct process deliver a message, eventually every correct processes delivers same message)
 - an ==Order== property constrains (at least correct) processes delivering the same messages to deliver them in the same order.
-	- not uniform: all the correct will see the same order of messages
+	- not uniform: all the correct will see the same order of messages (not the non correct)
 	- uniform: faulty process cannot see a different order

 **Total Order Broadcast**